Mili-0299/WGS-Variant-Interpretation-OCA-Case-Study/README.md

 ## Results
 - Total variants found in the TYR gene: *[insert number from output]*.
-- Pathogenic or likely pathogenic variants identified: *[insert number]*.
+- Pathogenic or likely pathogenic variants identified: 26425
 - The results provide insights into clinically relevant TYR gene variants implicated in OCA.

 ## How to Run